 People often complain of low back tightness - which is often due to muscular tightness and/or stress.
-NOTE: low back issues that radiate into gluts or down a leg may indicate a disc issue pressing on a nerve.
+NOTE: low back issues that radiate into gluts or down a leg may indicate a disc issue pressing on a spinal nerve.
 In that case, forward bending stretches could make things worse.
 Please consult with your medical advisor on performing any exercise program.

-Below is a video demonstrating Caterpillar a yin yoga pose.
+Below is a video demonstrating Caterpillar a Yin Yoga pose.
 The first modification where I sit on the MINIMAX is especially good for people with tight hamstrings, long legs and/or a short torso.
 The second modification, where I sit on the floor is generally better for people without tight hamstrings but with a tight low back, a longer torso and/or short legs.

-The MINIMAX will support your health and fitness whether your focus is on stretching or on strength because it was created in the spirit of B.K.S.
+The MINIMAX will support your health and fitness whether your focus is on stretching or on strengthening because it was created in the spirit of B.K.S.
 Iyengar and Joseph Pilates, who believed that props were necessary to unlock the physical potential of their followers.

 Please reach out with any questions because I am the inventor - Women in Biz!